YongJiee/YongJiee.github.io/_projects/SEP1.md

 We built a 1.5m x 1.33m arena themed after Singapore Changi Airport’s Jewel Mastercard Bridge, featuring various navigation plots and a custom ramp structure.
 A LIMO robot was used to navigate the arena autonomously using ROS1 Melodic, the Navigation Stack, and RTAB-Map for real-time SLAM and mapping.

 Check out the full program on [GitHub](https://github.com/YongJiee/Systems-Engineering-Project-1-Group-6.git).

+This video showcases the LIMO robot performing full autonomous navigation in a custom-built indoor arena inspired by Changi Airport's Canopy Park.
+The robot uses RTAB-Map for real-time SLAM, along with the ROS1 Navigation Stack for path planning, obstacle avoidance, and dynamic recovery.

+<iframe src="https://youtu.be/jBH--Sihadw" width="640" height="360" frameborder="0" allowfullscreen></iframe>